sashastadler/crunge-notes/Notes/Locations/Basses.md

 ### Details

 Small village outside of [Siege Richesse](Siege%20Richesse.md).
 Plagues by a beast dubbed the [Night Terror](../Quests/Night%20Terror%20in%20Basses.md).
+Defeated by us.

 #### Zira's Tavern